-ALISON AULD
+ALISON AULD THE CANADIAN PRESS

-Climate change will cause a major redistribution of fish and other marine species around the world as they leave their native habitats in search of cooler waters, says a new study.
+Climate change will cause a major redistribution of fish and other marine species around the world as they leave their native habitats in search of cooler waters, a new study suggests.

 The migration is expected to see certain cod stocks off the eastern United States cut by 50 per cent over several decades, with some moving into Canadian waters.